ChrstphrHll/npc_gen/students/Aurikallos Biafyndar.md

 - 5th year Protection student in Elkenval
 - shoulder length straight platinum hair that's put up, Gray eyes, and Pale skin
 - Is Placid and Repugnant, and has Righteous as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes